mishmanners/LEGO-Unity/README.md

 The best tutorial to start with is [First Game Jam with LEGO](https://www.youtube.com/watch?reload=9&v=pq_hjSUbrXs&feature=emb_rel_end&ab_channel=Unity) YouTube tutorial.
 This is a recording of their livestream tutorial and is run by the Unity team themselves.

 LEGO Microgames are published on the [Unity Play platform](https://play.unity.com/).
 Go check out all the awesome LEGO games.
+[Get started with Unity](https://store.unity.com/lego-microgame?_ga=2.62865583.2020612240.1612847856-2003228940.1612847856) is where you'll need to go to submit your LEGO Microgame.

 _To be continued_